edenjp/cafeTownsend_Test/README.md

 ## Running tests

 You can run the tests any time.
-All you need to do is:
+All you need to do is run de command bellow:

 ```
 $ cucumber